-Most UM schools and colleges require students to complete the Upper-Level Writing Requirement (ULWR) with an approved ULWR course which must be taken at the UM-Ann Arbor campus.
-The goal of the Upper-Level Writing Requirement (ULWR) is to teach students to recognize and employ the writing conventions of their chosen major.
+LSA and a few other colleges require students to complete the Upper-Level Writing Requirement (ULWR) with an approved ULWR course which must be taken at the UM-Ann Arbor campus.
+The goal of the Upper-Level Writing Requirement (ULWR) is to teach students to recognize and practice the range of writing activities and forms typical of academic and professional contexts.

 Before enrolling in an Upper-Level Writing Requirement course, students must first complete the First-Year Writing Requirement with a C- or better.
 A C- or better is also necessary in a designated ULWR course to fulfill the requirement.

-Transfer credit is not accepted, as the ULWR course must be taken at the University of Michigan-Ann Arbor (See Special Arrangement requests at the bottom of the FAQ below).
-The Sweetland Center for Writing offers a range of courses that support transfer student writing, including Writing 350 and two courses specifically for multilingual and international students, Writing 240 and Writing 340.
-Note: These courses do not fulfill the ULWR.
+Transfer credit is not accepted, as the ULWR course must be taken at the University of Michigan-Ann Arbor.
+The Sweetland Center for Writing offers a range of courses that support transfer student writing, and are designed to be taken at the same time as a ULWR course; they do not themselves fulfill the Upper Level Writing Requirement.
+These include Writing 350 and two courses specifically for multilingual and international students, Writing 240 and Writing 340.

 In ULWR courses, students learn to: